The Great Hybrid Debate

-Whilst we can agree that a hybrid event includes face-to-face and virtual aspects over a set period of time, a recent Swapcard survey (n=360 event professionals) confirms a little over 30% do not have a clear idea of what a hybrid event is, particularly a fixed definition and structure of this model (Swapcard, 2021).
+While we can agree that a hybrid event includes face-to-face and virtual aspects over a set period of time, a recent Swapcard survey of 360 event professionals confirms that a little over 30% do not have a clear idea of what a hybrid event is, particularly a fixed definition and structure of this model (Swapcard, 2021).

-Pre pandemic, few organisers felt virtual events offered as much incentive or benefit to delegates and were often reserved for the likes of webinars, briefing meetings or components of recorded content from live events.
+Pre-pandemic, few organisers felt virtual events offered as much incentive or benefit to delegates, and they were often reserved for the likes of webinars, briefing meetings or components of recorded content from live events.
 But the world of virtual events has changed that, as has our original understanding of what a hybrid event entails.

 Consequently, hybrid events can take on a variety of formats and critically can accommodate greater participation.
 These may include things such as live onstage sessions and broadcasts, on-demand presentations, real time Q&A for all attendee types, differing physical and virtual breakout sessions, engagement apps, social media integrations, to list a few.

-The key is being very clear about your pre, post and live-day objectives and goals so you can design your event to the appropriate format, delegate preference and importantly budget.
+The key to success is being very clear about your pre-, post- and live-day objectives and goals so you can design your event to the appropriate format, delegate preference and, importantly, budget.
 This will help determine if hybrid is even the right way to go for your event.
-Ask yourself, does this require a select or broader audience and how does it service your wider campaign, brand awareness initiatives and retention goals?
+Ask yourself: does this require a select or broader audience?
+How does it service your wider campaign, brand awareness initiatives and retention goals?

-- evaluate the technology – understanding your objectives clearly is what helps you identify the supporting elements, don’t sign up to something and figure out what these are later or you are bound to find shortcomings, and
+- Evaluate the technology – understanding your objectives clearly is what helps you identify the supporting elements, don’t sign up to something and figure out what these are later or you are bound to find shortcomings.

 Hybrid events come into their own when you consider: audience reach, access to attendees you may not have otherwise, knowing your audience and their preferences due to data captured through event marketing activities and post event data collection, increased ROI due to prolonged engagement and access to content for longer periods of time, online learning, education and follow up opportunities, increased brand awareness and delegate option, choice and inclusion.

-You may have a 2-hour long event that consists of a single presentation, a panel session and some Q&A for a northern hemisphere audience.
+You may have a two-hour long event that consists of a single presentation, a panel session, and some Q&A for a northern hemisphere audience.
 In this instance you may go the virtual event route.
-However, if you have a 100 person event over two days that includes a dinner reception, sponsors and demonstrations with 70% of the audience based in the same country, a physical event may make more sense.
-If you do go down the hybrid route you need to think about how to leverage and reward each attendee type for their selection, as identified in our Beyond COVID: Hybrid events and the changing climate of the consumer article.
+However, if you have a 100-person event over two days that includes a dinner reception, sponsors and demonstrations with 70% of the audience based in the same country, a physical event may make more sense.
+If you do go down the hybrid route you need to think about how to leverage and reward each attendee type for their selection, as identified in our article, Beyond Covid: Hybrid Events and the Changing Climate of the Consumer.

-- Free to attend – If you’re running a free event how do you reduce no shows?
-Perhaps you need a process to track/prevent people going virtual at last minute when you have committed to F&B spend with the use of a cancellation policy that corresponds to your committed supplier costs so that you aren’t caught off guard, much like you would for a ticketed event.
+- Free to attend: If you’re running a free event how do you reduce no-shows?
+Perhaps you need a process to track/prevent people going virtual at the last minute when you have committed to F&B spend with the use of a cancellation policy that corresponds to your committed supplier costs so that you aren’t caught off guard, much like you would for a ticketed event.

 Hybrid Events and Engagement